bevyengine/bevy-website/content/learn/book/the-game-loop/app.md

 weight = 0
 +++

-An [`App`] is the entry-point to a bevy game.
+An [`App`] is the entry-point to a Bevy game.
-Apps exist to configure bevy before start up: registering [systems], initializing [resources], and registering [events], and so on.
+Apps exist to configure Bevy before start up: registering [systems], initializing [resources], and registering [events], and so on.
 Once configured, an app can be started with [`App::run`].
 This takes control of the main thread and enters the game loop.